Jackie-Han-Jiachang/Spot-Ranking/README.md

 - Dao can insert a new review to the database.
 Two tables are stored in the database `Review` and `Attraction`.
 (5/24/2025)
 - A new model `Review` is intiated.
 (5/24/2025)
 - DAO updated to comply with the functions `viewReviews` and `deleteReveiews` (5/25/2025)
+- A new model `User` is intiated.
+A new table in db is created, named users.
+(5/28/2025)
+- DAO is updated to get and post user from users table.
+(5/28/2025)